Oh what shall I put here?

 FizzBuzz is intended as a simple task, but in Rust there are a few pitfalls for the novice to be aware of.
 These aren’t problems with Rust but rather differences from what people are commonly familiar with, restrictions that may seem arduous at first but ultimately give you more power, at a small cost.

 Methodtype.
 While there are a few improvements to be made, this is one of the things that probably can’t be significantly improved on over rust-http.

 Teepee design: header representation

 Header representation is a critical matter to Teepee’s design: it is uncompromisingly strongly typed, but there must be tradeoffs.
 After trying quite a few different schemes at length, I have settled upon quite a novel scheme which I believe to optimally balance all considerations.

-Status-Line, take two My first look at the
+Status-Line, take two

 Teepee design: a careful look at the HTTP/1.1